Man in custody after woman found dead at Kapiti address following 'serious incident'

 Advertisement

-He expected hthe man, in his 40s, to face "serious charges".
+He expected the man, in his 40s, to face "serious charges".

 "The arrested man and the deceased woman were known to each other, and police would like to reassure the community this was an isolated incident," McKee said.